 At one point we hit a forest road but it went nowhere, we had missed our turning onto a smaller track.
 The afternoon wore on.

-We arrived at the rim of the ravine at a cave [Cueva del Moro] only to loose all waymarks.
+We arrived at the rim of the ravine at a cave [?Cueva del Moro] only to lose all waymarks.
 I scrambled/climbed up above the cave to find cairns on a forest track, but no red/white.
 Encouraging The Pieman to follow we were soon walking along the track.
 No waymarks appeared so we just kept going in the ‘right’ direction.
 Junctions were a point for debate/argument but eventually the Sierra de Martes was in view ahead and we had something to aim for.
-Amazingly after a couple of kilometers the waymarks reappeared from the right and goat tracks were followed into a gully and back up to the crest and a view down into the Gaeta Valley.
+Amazingly after a couple of kilometres the waymarks reappeared from the right and goat tracks were followed into a gully and back up to the crest and a view down into the Gaeta Valley.

 Eventually we were installed in a large room which we soon converted into a dormitory.
 Rudimentary but it saved camping.
 I preferred a table to the cold marble floor.

 Dinner was arranged for 9pm in the restaurant.
 The village was originally a staging post on a route into Valencia.
 Now only 5 people live here permanently.
 The restaurant and attached butchers shop seems an anachronism but must get sufficient trade to exist.
 Apparently it is popular with the Valencians at a weekend who appreciate the locally selected meats.
 The bar was busy when we came for supper, the usual family groups watching the football.